How to Properly Sanitize Office Desks and Shared Workspaces

 • Reinforce a clean-before-you-leave policy to maintain workstation hygiene.

-Weekly Deep Cleaning with Enhanced Disinfection
+Weekly Deep Cleaning with Enhanced sanitization

 • Conduct thorough sanitation of carpets, furniture, and communal spaces using electrostatic sprayers and deep-cleaning agents.